English scones and clotted cream

 I myself believe that it is probably a combination of both.
 I was born in the South and studied in the North but tend to use the ‘gone’ version.

 Follow this link ‘the correct way to pronounce scone is scone‘ for an amusing take on this subject.

 Jam or clotted cream first?

-The Queen follows the Cornish example, as do we, so that should settle the matter :)!
+And we know that the Queen follows the Cornish example, so that should settle the matter 😃!

 How to eat scones?